megaease/easeprobe/README.md

 - **SLA Data Persistence**.
 Save the SLA statistics data on the disk.

-  The SLA data would be persisted in `$CWD/data.yaml` by default.
+  The SLA data would be persisted in `$CWD/data/data.yaml` by default.
 If you want to configure the path, you can do it in the `settings` section.

-  When EaseProbe starts, it loads the data found in `data.yaml` (if found) and removes any probers that are no longer present in the configuration file.
-Setting a an empty `data:` disables SLA persistence (eg `data: ""`).
+  When EaseProbe starts, it looks for the location of `data.yaml` and if found, load the file and remove any probes that are no longer present in the configuration file.
+Setting a value of `"-"` for `data:` disables SLA persistence (eg `data: "-"`).

   ```YAML
   settings: